 Pick your time of year well – Take your time, and enjoy the site in pleasant temperatures during the spring and autumn months.

-Pick your time of day well – My key tip for visiting Knossos, is to go early.
+Pick your time of day well – My key tip to visit Knossos, is to go early.
 The tour buses tend to arrive at around 9.00 am, so if you can get there before then, you will have an hour of peace.
 The second best option is to go later on, when the tours have all left.
 Note – Opening hours vary depending on the time of year.
 The summer opening hours are between 08.00 and 20.00.

 Tours of Knossos